mjauvo/VBScript_codes/README.md

 ### filename_find_replace.vbs

-The script works in similar fashion as find-and-replace (CTRL+H) function in e.g. Microsoft Windows Office applications.
+The script works in similar fashion as find-and-replace (CTRL+H) function in e.g. Microsoft Windows Office applications for text.
+In this case the script renames several files at once.

 ### print_movie_list.vbs